AmitPatel-analyst/SQL-Case-Study/#8Weeksqlchallange/Case Study # 1 - Danny's Diner/README.md

 11. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 12. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-Click [here](https://github.com/AmitPatel-analyst/SQL-Case-Study/blob/main/%238Weeksqlchallange/Case%20Study%20%23%201%20-%20Danny's%20Diner/Danny's%20Diner%20Solution.md) to view the solution solution of the case study!
+Click [here](https://github.com/AmitPatel-analyst/SQL-Case-Study/blob/main/%238Weeksqlchallange/Case%20Study%20%23%201%20-%20Danny's%20Diner/Danny's%20Diner%20Solution.md) to view the solution of the case study!